Why Performative Luxury Is Out—and Designing Legacy Is In

 Empower Others to Lead

-Practical example: Instead of spotlighting only the CEO’s “vision talk,” launch a monthly “Emerging Voices” series where team members, clients, or community partners share insights.
+Practical example: Instead of spotlighting only the CEO’s “vision talk,” launch a monthly “Emerging Voices” series where team members, clients, or community partners can share insights.

 From Flash to Foundation